meriladislav/odimh5_validator/README.md

   -i, --input arg  input ODIM-H5 file to analyze

  Optional options:
-  -h, --help           print this help message
-  -c, --csv arg        standard-definition .csv table, e.g.
+  -h, --help                    print this help message -c, --csv arg                 standard-definition .csv table, e.g.
                                 your_path/your_table.csv
-  -v, --version arg    standard version to use, e.g. 2.1 -t, --valueTable arg  optional .csv table with the assumed attribute values
+  -v, --version arg             standard version to use, e.g. 2.1 -t, --valueTable arg          optional .csv table with the assumed
-                        - the format is as in the standard-definition .csv table
-      --onlyValueCheck  check only the values defined by the -t or --valueTable option, default is False
+                                attribute values - the format is as in the standard-definition .csv table -f, --failedEntriesTable arg  the csv table to save the problematic entries, which is used in the correction step - the format is as in the standard-definition .csv table --onlyValueCheck          check only the values defined by the -t or --valueTable option, default is False
       --checkOptional           check the presence of the optional ODIM entries, default is False
-      --checkExtras    check the presence of extra entries, not mentioned in the standard, default is False
-      --noInfo         don`t print INFO messages, only WARNINGs and ERRORs, default is False
+      --checkExtras             check the presence of extra entries, not mentioned in the standard, default is False --noInfo                  don`t print INFO messages, only WARNINGs and ERRORs, default is False

 ```

 Program to analyze the ODIM-H5 standard-conformance.